How to write an effective résumé

 Consider the following résumé examples:

 - Rather than saying you "were in charge of three professionals," use a stronger action verb.
-You could write that you "oversaw a team of collaborators" to show your management skills on your résumé.
+You could write that you "oversaw a team of five" to show your management skills on your résumé.

 - Instead of saying that you "helped with images for a weekly email," go with "designed company-wide communications graphics" to demonstrate digital marketing skills.